-Waitematā Community Law is governed by a Board comprising of members from the local community as well as the legal profession.
+Waitematā Community Law Centre is governed by a Board comprising of members from the local community as well as the legal profession.

-He has a long history of commitment to access to justice having previously worked for the Grey Lynn neighbourhood law office for around 5 years, and also having spent 2 years volunteering as a legal adviser in the Solomon Islands.
+He has a long history of commitment to access to justice having previously worked for the Grey Lynn neighborhood law office for around 5 years, and also having spent 2 years volunteering as a legal adviser in the Solomon Islands.

 Rob Mackenzie Rob is retired and has been a WCLC board member for for more than 5 years He has recently returned to the Board after a year’s sabbatical.

 He has a background in retail, procurement, retail , purchasing and property.
 His previous employers The Warehouse, Whangarei District Council and Kahui Tu Kaha

 He is currently the Chairperson of the board for CAB Northshore.
 He lives at Manly on the Whangaparoa with his partner Rose.

 Dunja Pjevic Dunja has extensive front-line and service management experience in social and community services.
 She has worked in child care and protection, youth mental health and child and family services, with a particular focus on providing specialised support to families and children in need.
 Dunja also has a special interest in data analysis and continuous improvement, and professional supervision in the social sector.